 Not long after her son’s diagnosis Karen realized that the programming available for children on the spectrum was limited, especially in the summer.
 Vowing to come up with something she approached some other parents in the community.
 She asked them to participate in a peer buddy program she was going to host in her own basement.
 Karen’s Peer Collaboration program quickly grew throughout the district and has now been added as a course option at Dublin Coffman as well as other buildings in the district.
-She has presented at many conferences including the All Ohio Counselor Conference and the OCALI Conference, presenting there for the past ten years.
+She has presented at many conferences including the All Ohio Counselor Conference and the OCALI Conference, Ohio School Board Association Conference, ROD Conference in Indiana, Ohio Social Work Conference and Dublin Leadership Conference.

 Karen and her colleagues have spent many years developing, perfecting, and implementing the Peer Collaboration Program.
 Karen and her team can provide you with the necessary training and tools to make peer collaboration a reality in your building and district.